mbiselx/Fake_ROS/README.md

 At least... the standard ROS tutorial [talker and listener](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29) should work, with like one line in the listener that needs to be changed, because I couldn't be bothered to do a C-style print for the loggers.

+There's also a simple 'live plotter' called fake_rviz, which can live-plot a point cloud or a vector.

 ## supported messages